Nobody likes an aquarium covered in algae.

 In nature, these specialized plecos hide under rocks, driftwood, and among tall plants like Amazon Sword Plants and Vallisneria.

 Giving them plenty of places for them to thread their thin bodies into will keep them feeling secure and reduce stress in these shy catfish.

 Twig Catfish naturally thrive in habitats with good water flow, aeration, and lots of live plants.
 As a result, this species is common among planted aquarium enthusiasts.

-Garra (also known as doctor fish) have gained popularity over the last few years for their role in spa treatments.
-That said, Garra are much happier feeding on algae than dead skin!
+Garra (Garra rufa), also known as doctor fish, have gained popularity over the last few years for their role in spa treatments throughout Central and East Asia.